Symphony No. 9 (Pettersson)

 Allan Pettersson wrote his Symphony No. 9 in 1970.

 History

 The symphony is his last composition preceding a nine-month stay in Karolinska Hospital in Stockholm (starting September 1970); Pettersson composed the symphony in less than half a year.

 Structure

 It is Pettersson's longest symphony with a duration of ca. 70–85 minutes (score: 65–70 minutes).
-There is one movement, though it divides into a number of smaller sections that follow each other with at most nominal pause but usually none.
+There is one movement, though it divides into a number of smaller sections that follow each other with at most a nominal pause, but usually none.

 Music

 Much though not all of the material in the symphony is based on the ascending (and later descending) chromatic scale motif heard at the very beginning, played by bassoons, violas and cellos.
 Additional material is a repeated-note figure.
 Pettersson juxtaposes innocent, diatonic melodies with passages of great contrapuntal ferocity.
 There are sections of tango and canon and also a quotation of Song No. 10 "Jungfrun och Ljugarpust" (The Maiden and the Lying Wind) from his Barefoot Songs.
 The Ninth can be described as an extended struggle in which harmony is the ultimate winner.
 The concluding bars of the symphony consist of a long final melody (in Peter Ruzicka's terms: a "Canto") played by violins and cellos and later by the violas in unison, and ends in a slow peaceful plagal cadence into F major.

 Paul Rapoport uses adjectives like vast, nightmarish and delirious to characterize the symphony.
 The symphony is a natural, organic unity and demanding for musicians and listeners.